 Sometimes these feelings are due to depression or a sense of helplessness, or because pain or other symptoms are not well controlled.
 It is important that you talk to your doctor or nurse, and find ways to make your final days more comfortable.

-If you urgently need somebody to talk to because you are thinking about ending your life, call Lifeline on 13 11 14 for free, confidential telephone counselling at any time.
+If you urgently need somebody to talk to because you are thinking about ending your life or you feel distressed, call Lifeline on 13 11 14 for free, confidential telephone counselling at any time.

 Common questions about dying